sketchplugins/plugin-directory/README.md

 - [Rotate Artboard Orientation](https://github.com/mmilano/sketch-rotate-artboards), by Michel Milano: Rotate the orientation of an artboard - from portrait to landscape, and vice versa.
 - [Rotator](https://github.com/pberrecloth/rotator-sketch-plugin), by Peter Berrecloth: Rotate objects at preset amounts
 - [Rough](https://github.com/mathieudutour/rough-sketch), by mathieudutour: Transform your shapes in a sketchy, scribbly, hand-drawn-like, style.
-- [Save with Device Frame](https://github.com/redgell/save-with-frame), by redgell: Sketch Plugin to generate pngs of artboards wrapped in a phone skin.
 - [Scale All in Place](https://github.com/delighted/sketch-scale-all-in-place), by Delighted Inc.: Scale all in place: Resize all selected shapes or layers, in place, from center.
 - [ScreenFork](https://github.com/screenfork/screenfork), by ScreenFork: ScreenFork is the Sketchapp plugin that export screens and their variants based on Layer prefix
 - [Scribble](https://www.canvasflip.com/visual-inspector/scribble/), by CanvasFlip Inc: Upload your designs, invite your team to edit copy in the browser and sync the changes back to your Sketch document.